sheerun/githubsocial/README.md

 - List of GitHub Users (stored in Postgres)
 - List of starred Repositories of each User (stored in Redis)

+## Used algorithm

+Application is using Memory-based, Item-based [Collaborative Filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) algorithm using optimized [Sørensen–Dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) for detecting similarity between any two repositories.

+The algorithm is inspired by [predictor](https://github.com/Pathgather/predictor), with few important differences, among others:

+- Similarities are computed collectively using [zunionstore](https://github.com/sheerun/githubsocial/blob/071be96a96da005a3c4b548c52cc03f81524f777/app/services/redis_recommender.rb#L13) redis command, instead of computing intersection between given repository and all repositories related to it.
+- Similarities are computed and cached using [Lua Script](https://github.com/sheerun/githubsocial/blob/071be96a96da005a3c4b548c52cc03f81524f777/app/services/redis_recommender.rb#L2) executed directly in Redis instance.
+- Performing computations on sets of integers instead set of strings, gaining on [Redis optimizations](http://redis.io/topics/memory-optimization).
+Redis is used in 32bit mode and with increased shared integer pool to improve memory usage.
+- For repositories with thousand stars, a representative sample of 100-5000 users is taken for computing live recommendations in <0.1s.
+Full recommendations are computed in background worker to improve users' experience.

+Such changes:

+- allow for real-time recommendations, even with constantly refreshing database data
+- reduce memory footprint needed to 850 MB per redis instance (only one is needed)

+## Want to know more?

+Ping me on [twitter](http://twitter.com/sheerun), or read the source.

 ## Requirements

 - Ruby 2.1.0